 Indian Rupee Opens Strong Against The U.S. Dollar

-Rupee strengthened four paise to open at Rs 81.92 against the greenback.
+Rupee appreciated nine paise to open at Rs 82.65 against the U.S. dollar

-The Indian rupee opened firm against the U.S. dollar amid improving foreign inflows into the domestic equities markets.
+Indian rupee opened strong against the U.S. dollar amid the easing in the greenback and the Treasury yields after softer jobs data.

-The local currency appreciated four paise to open at Rs 81.92 against the U.S. dollar on Tuesday.
-It closed closed at 81.96 on Monday, according to the Bloomberg data.
+The local currency appreciated nine paise to open at Rs 82.65 against the U.S. dollar on Monday.
+It closed at Rs 82.74 against the greenback on Friday, according to Bloomberg data.

-Reliance Securities expected the rupee to open marginally stronger at around Rs 81.85-81.87 on Tuesday morning amid improving risk appetite and flows into the domestic equity markets.
+Reliance Securities expected the rupee to open marginally stronger on Monday as dollar and the benchmark bond yields fell after softer jobs report.

 ADVERTISEMENT